pybuilder/pybuilder/README.md

 along with powerful plugin mechanism that allows the construction of build life cycles similar to those known from other famous (Java) build tools.

-Pybuilder is running on the following versions of Python:
+Pybuilder is running on the following versions of Python: 2.6, 2.7, 3.2, and PyPy.

-* 2.6
-* 2.7
-* 3.2
-* PyPy

 See the [Travis Build](http://travis-ci.org/#!/pybuilder/pybuilder) for version specific output.